Business Valuation for Succession & Exit Planning

 Valuations are typically required when owners are preparing for retirement, considering generational transfers, structuring buy-sell agreements, or evaluating a purchasing offer or other exit strategies.
 In many cases, succession planning begins informally but evolves into a structured process requiring documented valuation conclusions.

-When a Valuation Is Needed
+When an Appraisal Is Needed

 - Transition of ownership to family members or internal management